 Flower & Shrub Tips:

-When to water: Water plants early in the morning, before 10:00 a.m., or later in the evening, around dusk.
+- When to water: Water plants early in the morning, before 10:00 a.m., or later in the evening, around dusk.
 Watering midday can cause leaf burn on hot days.
+Make sure to also check for brown or yellowing leaves before watering, as this can be a sign of overwatering.

-Water deeply: When it is time to water, apply water thoroughly and deeply, and then put the hose away for the rest of the week.
+- Water deeply: When it is time to water, apply water thoroughly and deeply, and then put the hose away for the rest of the week.
+Water at the root of the plant and avoid getting the leaves wet when possible to avoid moisture-based diseases.
 According to Purdue Consumer Horticulture, the worst thing you can do to your garden is to sprinkle lightly every day.
 Frequent, shallow watering only moistens the upper layer of soil, encouraging plant roots to stay shallow.
 In turn, that top layer of soil dries out quickly, making shallow-rooted plants more susceptible to drying.
 This goes for lawns, as well as garden and landscape plants.

-Fertilizer: A liquid or granular fertilization can help support struggling shrubs and plants.
+- Fertilizer: A liquid or granular fertilization can help support struggling shrubs and plants.
+Additionally, apply a type of organic mulch to help retain the moisture in the soil.

 It can be hard to keep up with watering your yard in the warm seasons, but with a bit of practice and attention, your yard will let you know when to water!
 Every plant and yard is different and your landscape may need its own unique schedule.
 The Pros are here to help every step of the way.
 Give us a call to schedule maintenance services.